ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 It is possible to show or hide a set of **business steps** which share the same current or potential states, for example: 'show all business steps which have the state ALLOW TO BE ACTUALISED'.

-It is possible to show or hide a set of **non-business steps** which share an input route or routes with the same values, for example: 'hide all AND steps with one or both input routes having a value of NULL'.
+It is possible to show or hide a set of **non-business steps** which share an input route or routes with the same values, for example: 'hide all AND steps with one or both input routes having a value of FALSE'.

 It is possible to show or hide a set of **routes** which share the same state, for example: 'show all routes which have the value TRUE'.

 ### Examples of visibility control

-* Hiding the set of routes which have a value of UNTRAVERSABLE - routes that can only be traversed by crossing a non-current route - for example: routes from EVEL certification.
+* Hiding the set of routes which have a value of UNTRAVERSABLE - routes that are non-current or that can only be traversed by crossing a non-current route - for example: routes into and from EVEL certification.

 * Hiding the set of business steps which have a value of NOT CURRENTLY ACTUALISABLE - steps that can only be reached by crossing a non-current route - for example: steps describing the outcomes of EVEL certification, regardless of whether those steps have already been actualised.